skirmess/Dist-Zilla-Plugin-Git-FilePermissions/README.md

 where your project is saved.
 Files not in the Git index, and directories, are ignored.

-Without configuration, every file is changed to the default 0644.
-You can configure different permissions with the **perms** argument in the `dist.ini`.
+Without configuration, every file is changed to the default permission of 0644\.
+You can configure different permissions for some files with the **perms** argument in the `dist.ini`.

 The plugin runs in the before build phase, which means it will fix the file permissions before the files are picked up in the file gather phase.
 The new